-Problems with conventional headphone listening
+A. Problems with conventional headphone listening

 Listening to headphones/earphones (to stereo recordings) is practical and in many situations there is no alternative - but listening pleasure has always been clearly limited in terms of sound quality:

 a.
 The so-called "In Head Localization" (IKL) causes the (virtual) sound sources not to be perceived from outside of the head of the listener (normally one would have to perceive them from the front).
-This leads to a low physicality and narrowness of the sound sources, you can't really grasp them aurally and they have only a limited emotional effect on the listener.
+This leads to a low physicality and narrowness of the sound sources, you can't really grasp them aurally and they have only a limited emotional impact on the listener.

 b.
 Especially with older recordings, the (virtual) sound sources focus on 3 main directions of incidence: from the front, from the left and from the right.
 From the areas in between, i.e. half left and half right, the listener perceives significantly less, which not least leads to an incorrect reproduction of the level balance: the sound sources, which should actually be half left and half right, are perceived a bit quieter than they are actually meant to be.